LiveSuggest

 Consent complexityNoneNoneHighNoneNone

 The right choice depends on your priorities.
 If privacy and real-time help matter most, browser-based transcription or a no-bot AI assistant fit best.
-If you need a permanent, shareable record and consent is not a concern, post-meeting AI is the stronger option.
+If you need a permanent, shareable record and consent is not a blocker, post-meeting AI is the stronger option.

 Frequently Asked Questions